shilpamaddodi/python/README.md

 # python
 Learning to code the python.
-hi my name is Shilpa
+hi my name is Shilpa.